kiboschool/course-industry-experience-1/src/lessons/application-materials/webprofiles.md

 ## (Optional) Making your profile stand out

 If you follow the steps above, your profile will be in solid shape.
 That said, LinkedIn has many additional features that you can use to optimize your profile and grow your brand.
-You should only do these once the rest of our app
+You should only do these once you finish the rest of the lessons in this section and submit your assignment.

 >  📺 Watch this video on making your LinkedIn profile stand out (10:03)